Travel Guide to the Pamir Highway and the Wakhan Valley

 Karakul Lake in the Pamirs – Tajikistan

-The landscape is breathtaking: the deep blue lake, surrounded by snow-capped mountains, all framed by an immense silence.
 There isn't much to do other than walk around.
-The town itself looks like a ghost town: dusty streets, half-ruined adobe houses, with no clear signs of life except for a few kids playing in the dirt. there are no shops, no cafes, nothing to suggest movement.
+The town itself feels like a ghost town with dusty streets, half-ruined adobe houses, and no clear signs of life, except for a few boys playing in the dirt.

 Pueblo de Karakul - Tayikistán